inrupt/solid-react-sdk/CONTRIBUTING.md

   #### First steps
   First of all, thank you for your interest in contributing!

-  The first step with any bug fix or enhancement is to make sure there's an Issue opened for it.
+  The first step with any bug fix or enhancement is to make sure there's an issue opened for it.
 If there isn't, you may create it yourself.
 Once you've found the issue, if it is unassigned, you may assign it to yourself.

-  Once you have an Issue assigned, you can begin coding.
+  Once you have an issue assigned, you can begin coding.

   When coding is complete, the next step is to open a Pull Request to the `develop` branch.
 This is our integration branch and contains the features and fixes going into the next release.